-- 1) There is a regular report to B&P committee. - 2) The lettings process for four farms has been completed with the new, transparent system in place.
-No issues have been experienced to date. - 3) Tenants will soon be balloted on their preferred method of 'tenant representation'. - 4) The major outstanding action is the replacement of the IT system, which is being considered within the context of the whole teams requirements.
+- 1) There is a regular report to B&P committee. - 2) The major outstanding action is the replacement of the IT system, which is currently being procured.

-Risk Number RM022 Date of update 21 June 2018 Potential changes in laws, regulations, government policy or funding arising from the Risk Name UK leaving the European U ean Union, which may impact on Council objectives, financial resilience and affected staff ('Brexit').
-Risk Owner Wendy Thomson Date entered on risk register 26 July 2016 Risk Description
+Risk Number RM022 Date of update 31 August 2018 Risk Name UK leaving the European U Potential changes in laws, regulations, government policy or funding arising from the JK leaving the European Union, which may impact on Council objectives, financial resilience and affected staff ('Brexit').
+Risk Owner Owner Wendy Thomson Date entered on risk register 26 July 2016 Risk Description